conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

                           arch: armv8
                           os: Macos

-It is recommended to include also a small consuming project in a ``test_package`` folder to verify the package is correctly built, and then upload it to a Conan remote with :command:`conan upload`.
+It is recommended to include also a small consuming project in a ``test_package`` folder to verify the package is built correctly, and then upload it to a Conan remote with :command:`conan upload`.

-The same building policies apply.
-Having a recipe fails if no Conan packages are created, and the :command:`--build` argument is not defined.
+The same building policies apply: having a recipe fail if no Conan packages are created, and the :command:`--build` argument is not defined.
 A typical approach for this kind of package could be to define a :command:`build_policy="missing"`, especially if the URLs are also under the team's control.
 If they are external (on the internet), it could be better to create the